siguadaduizhang/Powerometer/README.md

 # Powerometer
 final_power = basic_power + extra_power.<br>
-The extra_power value is basically positive to your voice volume.
+The extra_power value is basically positive to your voice volume.<br>
+Powerometer does not collect any private information.